MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

 	3. Add pages to the main page
 	4. Full validation of parameters
 	5. Override equals,hashcode, tostring at the Beans
-	6. Improve css
-	7. Create poolConnection
-	8. Add filter that will trace last URL
+	6. Add filter that will trace last URL
+	7. Add Listner